 You probably didn't expect ice cream to be in our list of blender recipes!
-Because, while many ice cream recipes call for the best food processor, they can actually be made just as well in a blender.
+Because, while many ice cream recipes call for the best food processor (opens in new tab), they can actually be made just as well in a blender.
 If you’re following a regular ice cream recipe, you can also use your blender to routinely blitz your ice cream throughout the freezing process.
 By taking this extra step to remove ice crystals, which form from water in the mixture, your end result should be a silky soft scoop.

-One of our favourite ice cream recipes to make in the blender is this cherry ice cream, which uses frozen berries and whipping cream to create a speedy, lusciously smooth finish – and with only four ingredients.
+One of our favorite ice cream recipes to make in the blender is this cherry ice cream, which uses frozen berries and whipping cream to create a speedy, lusciously smooth finish – and with only four ingredients.
 If you prefer, you can swap out cherries for frozen strawberries, raspberries or blackberries.